esilver0/CATT/sslstrip-experiment.md

 </pre>
 Replace the part in bold with the file location.

-Clear any line containg nyu. *See WARNING ABOVE*
+*See WARNING above* Clear any line containg nyu.

 After saving the changes, run